a-rehman-s/Attendance-Management/README.md

 ### Attendance Page
 - Input attendance data by mess number or student identifier.
 - Automatically updates the CSV file with the format:
-  - Column A: Mess No./Student ID
+  - Column A: Student ID
   - Column B: Name
   - Column C: Attendance Count
 - Ensures efficient tracking and management of attendance records.